 The ADOT LPA Section comprises two distinct branches: Process and Program.
 Each group has different roles and responsibilities; together they strengthen ADOT's LPA project development process.
-Program provides a link between local project planning and project development for Arizona's LPAs.
-Program assists LPAs who receive federal-aid authorization to develop and/or construct transportation projects.
-Process develops and carries out processes associated with the oversight and monitoring of LPA projects under the FAHP.
-Process ensures projects and programs are compliant with federal regulations, laws, and policies, as well as maintain the CA Manual.
-Process is responsible for the CA and SA programs and administers compliance reviews.
-Process ensures that federal-aid requirements are met on federally funded LPA projects while partnering with LPAs and FHWA through the compliance review programs.
+The Program branch provides a link between local project planning and project development for Arizona's LPAs.
+Program staff assist LPAs who receive Federal-aid authorization to develop and/or construct transportation projects.
+The Process branch develops and carries out processes associated with the oversight and monitoring of LPA projects under the FAHP.
+Process staff are responsible for the CA and SA programs, administer compliance reviews, and maintain the CA Manual.
+In this way they ensure that federal-aid requirements are met on federally funded LPA projects while partnering with LPAs and FHWA through the compliance review programs.
 The staffing plan for the ADOT LPA Section is depicted in Figure 2.